GorshkovNikita/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing number of examples of each sign in train data.
+It is a bar chart showing number of examples of each sign in training set.

 ![alt text][image1]